How to Use AI to Analyse and Improve Your Public Speaking Delivery

 Can AI really help improve how I sound when presenting?

-AI is most effective at improving what you say rather than how you say it.
-By analysing transcripts for clarity, structure, filler words, and pacing, AI helps you refine the content of your delivery.
-For vocal quality, body language, and stage presence, you need video review or feedback from a coach or trusted colleague.
+AI is strongest at improving what you say rather than how you say it.
+By analysing transcripts for clarity, structure, filler words, and pacing, it sharpens the content of your delivery.
+For vocal quality, body language, and stage presence, you still need video review or feedback from a coach or a trusted colleague.

 How often should I record and analyse my delivery?

-At minimum, record yourself once for every significant presentation and review it with AI.
-For ongoing improvement, a weekly 15-minute practice session where you record one section, transcribe, and analyse produces meaningful progress over time without overwhelming your schedule.
+At a minimum, record yourself once for every significant presentation and review it with AI.
+For steady improvement, a short weekly session where you record one section, transcribe it, and analyse it builds meaningful progress over time without taking over your schedule.

 What should I look for first when reviewing a transcript?

 Start with clarity.
-Can AI identify your core point from the transcript alone?
+Can AI find your core point from the transcript alone?
 If it cannot, your audience could not either.
-After clarity, look at filler word frequency.
-These two issues account for the majority of delivery problems that are fixable through practice.
+After clarity, look at how often filler words appear.
+Those two issues account for most of the delivery problems you can fix through practice.

 Is it better to use AI or a speaking coach for delivery improvement?

-They serve different purposes.
-AI excels at objective, repeatable analysis of content clarity and verbal patterns.
-A coach excels at reading your physical presence, adjusting your approach to specific audiences, and providing the kind of nuanced feedback that requires human judgment.
-The best approach uses both.
+They do different jobs.
+AI is excellent at objective, repeatable analysis of clarity and verbal patterns.
+A person reads your physical presence, adapts to a specific audience, and gives the nuanced feedback that needs human judgement.
+The strongest approach uses both.

-TL;DR: How to Use AI to Analyse and Improve Your Delivery
+TL;DR: How to Use AI to Analyse and Improve Your Public Speaking Delivery

-AI delivery analysis closes the gap between how you think you sound and how you actually sound.
+AI delivery analysis closes the gap between how you think you sound and how you sound, so you can fix the right habit rather than guess.

-• Transcribe your rehearsals and use AI to assess content clarity before worrying about style
+Transcribe your rehearsals and check content clarity before you worry about style.

-• Use AI for content and pacing analysis, and live practice for physical delivery skills
+Use AI for content and pacing, and live practice for the physical delivery it cannot see.

 More From Liam Sandford